Tbrown1998/Global-Homicide-Analysis/README.md

-## Global Homicide Rate Analysis:
+## DecodingGlobal Homicide Rate Analysis with Python:

-## Understanding Trends While Comparing Nigeria & Africa to the Rest of the World
+### Comparing Different Regions wtht a spotlight on Nigeria & Africa

 ![dh4tiu9ne4911](https://github.com/user-attachments/assets/ac7bc260-b6b2-4dee-a7d4-5269f885b75c)

 **Homicide** remains a significant global issue, with stark differences across countries, subregions, and continents.
-Understanding the scale and pattern of homicides across the world can reveal insights into socio-political stability, public safety, and developmental challenges.
-However, a comparative and regional perspective especially for Africa and Nigeria is often missing in mainstream data narratives.
+- Understanding the scale and pattern of homicides across the world can reveal insights into socio-political stability, public safety, and developmental challenges.
+- However, a comparative and regional perspective especially for Africa and Nigeria is often missing in mainstream data narratives.

 ---

 ### 🎯 Project Objectve
-To conduct a thorough analysis of global homicide data, with special focus on Nigeria and Africa, comparing their patterns, rates, and trends with other regions around the world.
+I conductED a thorough analysis of global homicide data, with special focus on Nigeria and Africa, comparing their patterns, rates, and trends with other regions around the world.

 ### Expected Outcomes
 - Clear visualization of global homicide distribution